 Andrew College students who are currently enrolled or were enrolled in the preceding term and eligible to return may, with prior written permission from the Registrar, take designated course work as a transient student at another institution.
 Approved courses with a grade of C or better will be accepted as transfer credit.
+Only courses from an accredited institution that are the exact equivalent to courses listed in the Andrew College catalog will be approved and accepted as transfer credit.
+The Registrar of the College approves courses for transfer credit.
+Final determination of transfer credit rests with the Academic Dean.
 Students currently on suspension (academic or disciplinary) from Andrew College will not be eligible for transient status.